szpajder/libacars/doc/PROG_GUIDE.md

 Let's assume that your program has successfully received, demodulated, descrambled and deinterleaved a series of bytes which most probably is an ACARS message.
-You have raw bytes stores in a buffer and want libacars to do the rest of the work.
+You have raw bytes stored in a buffer and want libacars to do the rest of the work.
 Here is a simple program code: